MengqinShen/Identify-and-classify-toxic-online-comments/README.md

 # Identify-and-classify-toxic-online-comments
- to build a multi-headed model that’s capable of detecting different types of of toxicity like threats, obscenity, insults, and identity-based hate better than Perspective’s current models.
+ This project was to build a multi-headed model that’s capable of detecting different types of of toxicity like threats, obscenity, insults, and identity-based hate.
+For learning purpose, base model like LSTM, text CNN was built and tested.
+MOre advanced models are planned to be tested eventually.